minvws/nl-kat-coordination/docs/source/developer_documentation/development_tutorial/creating_a_boefje.md

   "required": ["MESSAGE"]
 }
 ```

+This JSON defines which additional environment variables can be set for the boefje.
+There are two ways to do this.
+Firstly, using this schema as an example, you could set the `BOEFJE_MESSAGE` environment variable in the boefje runtime.
+Prepending the key with `BOEFJE_` provides an extra safeguard.
+Note that setting an environment variable means this configuration is applied to _all_ organisations.
+Secondly, if you want to avoid setting environment variables or configure it for just one organisation,
+it is also possible to set the API key through the KAT-alogus.
+Navigate to the boefje detail page of Shodan to find the schema as a form.
+These values take precedence over the environment variables.
+This is also a way to test whether the schema is properly understood for your boefje.
+If encryption has been set up for the KATalogus, all keys provided through this form are stored encrypted in the database.

+Although the Shodan boefje defines an API key, the schema could contain anything your boefje needs.
+However, OpenKAT currently officially only supports "string" and "integer" properties that are one level deep.
+Because keys may be passed through environment variables,
+schema validation does not happen right away when settings are added or boefjes enabled.
+Schema validation happens right before spawning a boefje, meaning your tasks will fail if is missing a required variable.

 - `title`: This should always contain a string containing 'Arguments'.
 - `type`: This should always contain a string containing 'object'.